Without state entities, we stand nowhere: CJP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-QUETTA: Chief Justice of Pakistan (CJP) Justice Mian Saqib Nisar said on Friday that the our existence is impossible without the state institutions and should not consider them as enemies as he took suo motu notice of the Hazara killings in Quetta because it is akin to “genocide”.
+QUETTA: Chief Justice of Pakistan (CJP) Justice Mian Saqib Nisar said on Friday that the our existence is impossible without state institutions and should not be considered them as enemies as he took suo motu notice of Hazara killings in Quetta because it is akin to “genocide”.

 “We do not have words to condemn the incidents of Hazara's killings,” a two-member bench headed by the chief justice and comprising Justice Ijazul Ahsan said during a hearing into the suo motu notice in the Supreme Court’s Quetta Registry.